MiloszKrajewski/K4os.Compression.LZ4/README.md

 }
 ```

 Please note that stream decompression is (at least I hope it is) fully compatible with original specification.
-Well, it does not handle predefined dictionaries, but I assume it is not frequently feature, and is not in LZ4Frame specification anymore.
+Well, it does not handle predefined dictionaries but `lz4.exe` does not either.
 All the other features which are not implemented yet (`ContentLength`, `ContentChecksum`, `BlockChecksum`) are just gracefully ignored but does not cause decompression to fail.